 The Journey to the West

 This website is about the inner meaning of the Chinese novel Journey to the West.
 Journey to the West is mythical story about the journey of a monk, who goes to Buddha`s Western Heaven in India to receive the scriptures from the Buddha on Vulture Peak.
-Along the journey he has the help of a monkey and three other disciples: Pig, Friar Sand and a horse.
+Along the journey he has the help of a monkey, two other disciples, Pig, Friar Sand and a horse.
 The inner meaning of this Journey is an inner journey to the state of presence, in which one`s Higher Self is awake.
 The story is a mix of Buddhist, Taoist and Confucianist elements, and is filled with symbolism.
 In the Tang dynasty (618–907), Confucianism, Taoism and Buddhism became known as the Three Doctrines, or the Three Teachings.

 The concept that Confucianism, Taoism, and Buddhism were different paths to the same goal, attained increased popularity during the Song (960–1279) dynasty.
 In the Ming Dynasty (1368-1644), the Taoist Lin Chao-en founded a syncretic sect called Three teachings harmonious as one.
 In addition to symbols from Taoist alchemy, Buddhism and Confucianism, the same symbolism is used as in the scriptures and writings of all esoteric traditions.
 Not only Confucianism, Taoism and Buddhism are basically the same, the inner meaning of all esoteric traditions is basically the same.